-- (a) A Universal Access and Service Fund is established to promote the long-term economic and social development of Papua New Guinea by funding approved UAS Projects. - (b) NICTA shall develop, and cost UAS Projects to give effect to Government Policy, - (c) NICTA shall establish a UAS Secretariat.
+(a) A Universal Access and Service Fund is established to promote the long-term economic and social development of Papua New Guinea by funding approved UAS Projects.

-Deleted: A UAS Board is established to identify, develop, and cost UAS Projects to give effect to Government Policy
+(b) A UAS Board is established to identify, develop, and cost UAS Projects to give effect to Government Policy.